Republican Senate would darken outlook for aggressive U.S. climate policy

 “No one is going to have an overwhelming mandate,” said Ed Hirs, economics professor at the University of Houston.

+Still, Scott Segal, the co-chair of the Policy Resolution Group at lobbyist firm Bracewell in Washington, said Biden’s more than three decades in the Senate and friendships he has developed there could help him develop a middle path for passage of at least some modest legislation on energy and climate.

+“I’m not trying to lionize Joe Biden here, but I will tell you there are few people who would fit that bill,” Segal told reporters in a teleconference.

-Biden has promised to guide the United States economy to net-zero emissions by 2050 to fight global warming if he is elected, a pledge that would require sweeping legislation to achieve.
+Biden has promised to guide the United States economy to net-zero emissions by 2050 to fight global warming if he is elected, a pledge that would require sweeping legislation.

 Trump, meanwhile, has downplayed the risks of climate change and rolled back a slew of climate and other environmental protections to boost U.S. drilling and mining - an approach backed by many Republican senators.